 Nevertheless, if you find a difference, trust my most recent files on this web site, not NED.
 (If you find a difference that is really annoying, send me a note so that I may ask my colleagues in Pasadena to fix NED.
 Or simply send NED a note directly.)
 This effort grew out of requests from NED users for the NGC numbers on objects in the Magellanic Clouds.
 Most of these are star clusters, and had not been previously included in NED.
 This work has also led to the resolution of many more NGC puzzles, primarily in the south where Lauberts, Steinicke, or I had not made positive identifications.

-Three special notes of thanks are due:
+Four special notes of thanks are due:

-First, to Bob Erdmann for his dozen years of work on the NGC/IC Project's Web site.
+First, to the late Bob Erdmann (1943-2016) for his dozen years of work on the NGC/IC Project's Web site.
 It is through that work that the Project got its start on the World Wide Web, and that it has received the recognition that it has.
 Were it not for Bob's dedicated effort, our individual work would still sit in our separate file systems, or in scattered notes in the deep-sky journals known only to a few diehard fans of the historical sky.

 Second, to Christopher Watson who picked up the Web site when Bob had to step down as webmaster in early 2009.
 Chris was able to take over the day-to-day chores of running the site with enviable ease.
 All of us who have data on the site, and who use it frequently, are grateful for Chris's database and Web experience that made the transition possible at all.
 Chris had to give up the webmaster's role in 2011 due to the pressure of work and family committments.
 Currently, the Web site is being maintained by Mark Wagner and Steve Gottlieb, with financial support by myself.